 We’re taking another look at ‘Living History – Don’t time fly when you’re having fun in Nechells!’, the book created by members of the Nechells POD.
-It is a beautiful compilation of memories about growing up in the local area and took nearly 2 years to complete!
+It is a beautiful compilation of memories about growing up in the local area and took nearly two years to complete!

 Food rations and Pig Bins